v3lip/MalduinoW-Scripts/README.md

 ![N|Solid](https://i.imgur.com/E5ltGFC.png)

 Various useful scripts for the Malduino W.
 I just made this rep, so it's pretty simple right now.
-I will keep updating! :)
+I will keep updating!

+**NOTE:** I am norwegian.
+By this I mean I have a norwegian keyboard layout, therefore I use the ´´´LOCALE DK´´´ function.
+You may have to change that function to something that fits your layout.

 This repository is made just to store my most useful scripts, made by me and various scripts I find online.
 ## Donate